Why Serious Leads Prematurely Disqualify Franchisors

 A well-executed, self-guided story produces more serious leads.
 The twist: it’s when they’re ready; not you.
 Your job is to prepare them to be ready.
 In fact, a great story experience often pre-sells over 75% of your entire brand concept before they ever contact you.

-A dedicated franchisee recruitment website is the next best thing to a great physical store.
+A dedicated franchisee development website is the next best thing to a great physical store.
 It should showcase your culture and entire business story.
 A dedicated website is where serious leads will do their research and likely decide whether to contact you.
 Serious franchisee leads should encounter a rich assortment of words, numbers, pictures and video woven together to persuade and encourage contact.

 A great website will be visited again and again by a serious lead that’s truly interested in your franchise opportunity.
 Your headlines and subheads should draw serious leads in.
 Skimming and surfing multiple pages is what leads do first.
-Later on, serious franchisee leads will read well written and organized long cop and come back for more than one visit.
+Later on, serious franchisee leads will read well written and organized long copy and come back for more than one visit.

 While improving storytelling online is imperative, it doesn’t have to break the bank.
 When carefully planned, both resources and budgets can align to make how you present yourself on the web significantly better.